 Song X, Pogue BW, Dehghani H, Jiang S, Paulsen KD, Tosteson TD.
 Receiver operating characteristic and location analysis of simulated near-infrared tomography images.
 J Biomed Opt.
 2007 Sep-Oct;12(5):054013. doi: 10.1117/1.2799197.
 PMID: 17994901.

 Dartmouth Digital Commons Citation

 Song, Xiaomei; Pogue, Brian W.; Dehghani, Hamid; Jiang, Shudong; Paulsen, Keith D.; and Tosteson, Tor D., "Receiver Operating Characteristic and Location Analysis of Simulated Near-Infrared Tomography Images" (2007).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3698.